laura-moon/30-day-modding-challenges/30-days-Alex.md

 Attempted to update appearance to the one I created.
 Could not resolve dark face bug - try again tomorrow.
 Also I think I am going to do custom voice type rather than use YoungMaleEager voicetype.
 Added Quaint Shelter as a master and gave Gwilym ownership of it.
+Generated a load of audio with ElevenLabs.

 ### Day 3
 Restarted entirely.
 NPC is Alex, he just won't be called anything else.
 This is just for me, save Gwilym for if I ever make a mod to be released publicly.